datalad-handbook/book/docs/glossary.rst

       Find out more at `docs.conda.io <https://docs.conda.io/en/latest/>`_.
       It overlaps with :term:`pip` in functionality, but it is advised to not use both tools simultaneously for package management.

+   container recipe
+       A text file template that lists all required components of the computational environment that a :term:`software container` should contain.
+        It is made by a human user.

+   container image
+       Container images are *built* from :term:`container recipe` files.
+       They are a static filesystem inside a file, populated with the software specified in the recipe, and some initial configuration.

    DataLad dataset
       A DataLad dataset is a Git repository that may or may not have a data annex that is used to